Applications are currently closed. Please check back in May 2021.

-Two or three thematic group exhibitions are curated for the spring, summer and fall in Wave Hill’s Glyndor House.
-Some of the themes under consideration for 2020 include soil, biodiversity, and an American Society of Botanical Artists juried, member show.
-Artworks are borrowed or new works are created for exhibitions.
+Two or three thematic group exhibitions are curated for the spring through fall in Wave Hill’s Glyndor House.
+Artworks are borrowed or new works are created for exhibition.
 The gallery occupies three rooms and other ancillary spaces on the main floor of the Georgian Revival house.
 Exhibitions generally combine painting, sculpture, works on paper, installation, photography and some video.
-The rooms are flexible with excellent natural light but cannot be fully darkened.
+The rooms are flexible with excellent natural light, but cannot be fully darkened.
 We are reviewing artists for future shows, with works that reflect themes related to nature.

 Wave Hill House

 Artists exhibit 2-D work on the walls of common areas in Wave Hill House for a period of 4 to 9 months.
 Artists will be selected to display a body of work in the café and reception area, and for small solo shows in the tea room.
 Paintings, drawings, prints and photographs that engage with themes related to nature will be considered for these spaces.

 From January to March, the galleries are turned over to artists to use as studios for six-week sessions.
 We encourage artists who are interested in studying our plant collection and responding to the natural setting.
 Artists have an opportunity to share their practice with visitors through participatory workshops and open studios.
 This program is available to artists living in New York State and offers workspace, not living space.
 A nomination process is used to select artists for this program in addition to artists applying through General Opportunities.

 Curators invite an artist to create a temporal project for the site through this program.